 In the next lecture, we will systematically go over the elements of probability and inference in detail.
 But today, we will take an intuitive and inductive approach, letting the light discrimination problem motivate the need for the concepts we need.
-We will talk about: Random variable, Probability distribution, Conditional probability, Prior probability, Posterior probability, and let the problem context help to develop an understanding.
+We will motivate the later use and development of the concepts of: Random variable, Probability distribution, Conditional probability, Prior probability, Posterior probability.